guansss/pixi-live2d-display/README.md

 window.PIXI = PIXI;

 // accordingly, here we should use require() to import the module,
-// instead of the import statement because it'll be hoisted
+// instead of the import statement because the latter will be hoisted
-// over the above assignment
-const { Live2DModel } = require('pixi-live2d-display');
+// over the above assignment when compiling the script const { Live2DModel } = require('pixi-live2d-display');

 async function main() {